 42. Make sock puppets and do a puppet show

-43. Celebrate Christmas in July44.
+43. Start a new tradition with our Christmas in July Ideas44.
 Visit your local bakery & get a behind the scenes tour

 45. Build models using toothpicks and gumdrops